Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 Each vat is represented in the kernel as a `dispatch` object with methods that close over its internal state (cf.
 [Vat-Inbound Slot Translation](#vat-inbound-slot-translation)).
-A vat's code executes when the kernel initiates a **turn** by invoking one of these methods, primarily `dispatch.deliver()` (which delivers messages such as those produced by `syscall.send()` from some other vat).
+A vat's code executes a **crank** (a sequence of **turns** ending when its microtask queue is empty—i.e. when the execution context has run to completion and there are no promise callbacks that should be invoked) when the kernel initiates a **delivery** by invoking one of these methods, primarily `dispatch.deliver()` (which delivers messages such as those produced by `syscall.send()` from some other vat).
 The arguments to `deliver` are also pure data, and are recorded in a transcript to enable replay-based orthogonal persistence.

 To enable transactional commitments, all state changes that might be made by syscalls are held in a transaction buffer (the "crank buffer") until the